One For The Cupboard

 We use just a bit of sugar so our chutney needs to be stored in the refrigerator.
 Too much sugar (200 grams on 1 kilo of mango for instance) will only hide the taste of the mango.
 Chutney is a balance of sweet (fresh fruit, onion, garlic, cinnamon), sour (vinegar), bitter (the skin of the apricot or tomato), spiciness (ginger, red chilli, garlic) and depth (cardamom, nutmeg, cumin).
 Too much sugar will only disturb the balance.
 Cooking is about pairing tastes and textures, not about creating a simple, one-dimensional product.

 Why would we make apricot chutney if it’s our number 3?
-Two simple reasons: we happen to have an apricot tree on our terrace and we actually like the touch of bitterness that comes with the apricot.
+Simple: we like the touch of bitterness that comes with the apricot.

 When making mango chutney, try using unripe mangos.
 The chutney will be much tastier and complex!